solacecommunity/solace-prometheus-exporter/README.md

 ### Modular endpoint explained

-Configure the data you want ot receive, via [HTTP GET parameters](https://www.seobility.net/en/wiki/GET_Parameters).
+Configure the data you want ot to receive via [HTTP GET parameters](https://www.seobility.net/en/wiki/GET_Parameters).

 The key is always the [scrape target](#scrape-targets) prefixed by a `m.`.

-The value contains out of 2 parts, delimited by a pipe `|`.
+The value contains out of 2–3 parts, delimited by a pipe `|`.
 - The first part is the VPN filter.
 - The second part is the ITEM filter.
+- The third part is the METRIC filter.

-Not all scrape targets support both filter.
+Not all scrape targets support both filters.
 Please see [scrape target](#scrape-targets) to find out what is supported where.
-Both filter can contain multiple asterisk `*` as wildcard for N chars.
+The first both filters can contain multiple asterisk `*` as wildcard for N chars.

 Each scrape target can be used multiple times, to implement or condition filters.

+#### Endpoints using semp v1

+Here are only the first two filters are supported.

+The VPN filter can be an asterix.
+The ITME filter is using the semp v1 semantic (* is a wildcard for one or more chars).

 #### Examples